 In a nutshell, the college admission process involves knowing your reasons for attending college, researching college characteristics, comparing and visiting colleges, creating a list, applying and observing deadlines, developing a plan to finance your education, and reviewing and finalizing your plans.

 Applying to college is a learning process, a key step on the road to maturity and independence.
-Guidance counselors, parents, coaches, teachers, and the student all play a part in the college admission process with the student taking the lead.
-The newsletter This Week in Guidance, provides valuable information about registration deadlines and dates for tests, including the PLAN, PSAT, ACT and SAT.
+Guidance counselors, parents, coaches, teachers, and the students all play a part in the college admission process with the student taking the lead.
+The "COLLEGE ADVISING NEWSLETTER" provides valuable information about registration deadlines and dates for tests, including the PLAN, PSAT, ACT and SAT.
 It also includes information about financial aid, scholarships, outside scholarships, catalogs, summer programs, and upcoming college visits each month open to all high school students.

 As you move through the process remember a few key points: